amplify-studios/p2p-chat/apps/web/public/About.md

 ---

-## The Manifesto
+## Our Manifesto

 - We believe in **privacy** as a right.
 - We believe in **open collaboration** and **transparency**.
-- We believe in a world where communication is private, direct, and free from centralized control.
+- We believe in a world where communication is private, direct, and **free from centralized control**.

 ---